thindil/steamsky/bin/doc/MODDING.md

   order button.
 Optional.
 * Key `DeconstructIcon`: Path to the SVG image which will be used for set deconstruct order button.
 Optional.
+* Key `NegotiateIcon`: Path to the SVG image which will be used for negotiate button.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode